 Step 2: How to fit the left-hand (driveside) pedal to your bike

-The process is exactly the same for the left-hand pedal but, as it is reverse-threaded, you tighten it by turning the spindle anti-clockwise.
+The process is exactly the same for the left-hand pedal but, because it’s reverse-threaded, you tighten it by turning the spindle anti-clockwise.

 Once you’ve fitted the pedals, wipe off any excess grease from the crank and you’re ready to ride.